How ALC (Alcon) Makes Money in 2025: A Deep-Dive With Income Statement

 2. How profitable is ALC in Q2 2025?

-ALC reported net income of $176M in Q2 2025, with a net margin of approximately 6.8%, reflecting moderate profitability driven by high-margin product lines and operational scale.
+ALC reported net income of $176M in Q2 2025, with a net margin of approximately 6.8%, reflecting moderate profitability driven by scalable technology offerings and disciplined cost management.

 3. What are the largest expense categories for ALC?

-The biggest expenses on ALC's income statement are operating expenses, particularly Research & Development (R&D) at $245M in Q2 2025 and Sales, General & Administrative (SG&A) at $870M.
-R&D investment is focused on surgical innovation and new lens technologies.
+The biggest expenses on ALC's income statement are operating expenses, particularly Research & Development (R&D) and Sales, General & Administrative (SG&A) costs.
+R&D investment reached $245M in Q2 2025, as ALC prioritizes next-generation device development and digital health innovation.

-4. Why does Vision Care operate at a loss?
+4. Why does the digital health segment operate at a loss?

-Vision Care, despite generating significant revenue, posted an operating loss in Q2 2025.
-This is because ALC aggressively invests in new product development and market expansion, believing these will drive long-term growth—even if the division is unprofitable today.
+Digital health, despite generating $550M in revenue, posted an operating loss of over $50M in Q2 2025.
+This is because ALC aggressively invests in platform development and international expansion, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does ALC's effective tax rate compare to previous years?

 ALC's effective tax rate in Q2 2025 was 11.6%, consistent with previous years.
-This moderate rate is primarily due to tax benefits from international structuring and share-based compensation.
+This moderate rate is primarily due to tax benefits from share-based compensation and international structuring.